WillDinauer/Nuggets-Game/IMPLEMENTATION.md

 ## Security & Privacy properties

 Buffers and extensive null-checking are our best current efforts to stymie potential malicious use.
-There’s not much to do privacy-wise at this point because clients are only internal.
+There’s not much to do privacy-wise at this point because clients are only internal. `map.c`, though, does make use of static internal methods so that only what is necessary for use by the *server* via `map.h` is available outside `map.c`.

 ## Error Handling & Recovery